Implementation Readiness Assessment

 3.4.2 Extended expertise network

 Beyond the core team, ocean accounting requires access to specialised expertise that is typically distributed across multiple agencies and institutions.
-Effective implementation depends on establishing an extended network that includes:
+Effective implementation depends on establishing an extended network.
+Table 3.4.2 below summarises the principal specialist roles and their contributions to ocean account compilation.

 Building and maintaining this network is a function of the institutional arrangements discussed in Section 3.5.
 Countries should map existing expertise early in the implementation process and develop formal or informal mechanisms (secondments, advisory panels, memoranda of understanding) to access it on a sustained basis.